NearlyTRex/Stem/template_stemlib/trunk/ReadMe.txt

 Building with the stem build system on Windows:

-	* Has been tested under Windows XP with MinGW and MSYS 1.0.11
+	* Has been tested under Windows XP and Windows 7 with MinGW and MSYS 1.0.11

-	* MinGW (http://mingw.org/), TDM-GCC (http://www.tdragon.net/recentgcc/), and MSYS (http://mingw.org/wiki/MSYS) must be installed.
+	* MinGW (http://mingw.org/), MinGW-w64 (http://mingw-w64.sourceforge.net/), and MSYS (http://mingw.org/wiki/MSYS) must be installed.
 Be sure to add C:\msys\bin and C:\MinGW\bin to your Path environment variable.
-If you install MinGW at a different location, you'll need to update the CC_windows_i686, AR_windows, and RANLIB_windows makefile variables.
+If you install MinGW at a different location, you'll need to update the MINGW_W32_PATH and MINGW_W64_PATH makefile variables accordingly.

 	* Call mingw32-make to use the makefile.
-MSYS make (as of version 1.0.11, at least) will not work.
+MSYS make (as of version 1.0.11) will not work.

 	* In order to use the "analyze" make target, you must have splint and clang installed.